 The True Blue LLC allows residents to be fully immersed in, and committed to what it means to be True Blue.
 Created in support of the True Blue Pledge, this community is based upon the four core values outlined within the pledge: honesty and integrity, respect for diversity, engagement in the community, and a commitment to reason, not violence.
 As a member of the True Blue LLC, residents will be provided with the unique opportunity to live out the True Blue pledge on a daily basis with other individuals dedicated to being True Blue and fully understanding its meaning.
 Members of this community will be provided with opportunities both on campus and within the surrounding community to develop leadership and civic skills, embrace diverse experiences and people, and support the ongoing progress of our institution.
-This community of students will live in the Deere and Nicks complex, which affords them a more independent residential experience while providing a beautiful setting in which to live out their pledge to civil living.
+This community of students are afforded a more independent residential experience while providing a beautiful setting in which to live out their pledge to civil living.
 See application Accommodations Request for building location.

-The residential home for the WISE learning community is in Monohan.
-On the west side of campus, this community is close to the science and mathematics buildings and provides access to a 24-hour computer lab and study rooms on each floor.
+The WISE learning community is close to the science and mathematics buildings and provides access to a 24-hour computer lab and study rooms on each floor.
 Students in the WISE learning community interact with faculty and professional women in their fields of study and have the opportunity to mentor junior high and high school girls interested in the sciences.
 WISE community members engage in a variety of science-related educational, service, and social activities.
 See application Accommodations Request for building location.